xinsir6/ControlNetPlus/README.md

 - [ ] ControlNet++ for gradio
 - [ ] ControlNet++ for Comfyui
 - [ ] release training code and training guidance.
+- [ ] release arxiv paper.

 ## Visual Examples
 ### Openpose
+One of the most important controlnet models, we use many tricks in training this model, equally as good as https://huggingface.co/xinsir/controlnet-openpose-sdxl-1.0, SOTA performance in pose control.
 ![pose0](./images/000000_pose_concat.webp)
 ![pose1](./images/000001_pose_concat.webp)
 ![pose2](./images/000002_pose_concat.webp)